jxmot/markdown-render/README.md

 * Then File->Open Project and navigate to `c:\xampp\htdocs\tests\mdrender` and open the project

 NetBeans will allow you to set breakpoints and examine variables.

+## Running on a Host

+Copy the files as described in [Running the Project](running-the-project) to a folder on your server's *document root*.
+To run the test render navigate your browser to - `http[s]://yourserver/yourfolder/index.php`.
+The default configuration is in `test.json`.
+To run a different JSON configuration file create one with the appropriate modifications (*use* `test.json` *as a starting point*) and copy it to the folder on your server.
+Then you can navigate to - `http[s]://yourserver/yourfolder/index.php?cfg=yourconfig`.

 # Application Architecture